Main Navigation

 • Reinforce job expectations, performance and outcomes.

-• Review WEE Student Time Sheet work hours.
+• Review WEE student work hours.

-• Notify WEE Instructor with any changes, questions or issues.
+• Notify WEE instructor with any changes, questions or issues.

 • Complete and submit WEE Employer Evaluation form.